Skip to main content

 Casting and Moulding Apprenticeship

-Workers use sand moulding to make ferrous and non-ferrous castings to create a wide range of products including rudders, skegs, couplings, propeller and coupling nuts, stern tubes, deck hardware, deck hatches, bespoke furniture and more.
-Equipment used includes induction furnaces, grinders, and guillotines.
+Workers create ferrous and non-ferrous castings used to produce a wide range of products, including marine components like rudders, skegs, propellers and stern tubes, as well as couplings, deck hardware, hatches, bespoke furniture and industrial machine parts.
+Common equipment includes induction furnaces, grinders and guillotines.

-A day on the job in casting and moulding can include:
+A typical day in casting and moulding can include:

 • Liaising with patternmakers and metallurgists on casting designs

-• Performing specific engineering measurements and computing tasks on computer numerical control (CNC) machining, computer-aided design (CAD) and 3D printing
+• Performing engineering measurements and computing tasks using CNC, CAD and 3D printing technology

 • Preparing moulding boxes according to pattern requirements and creating sand moulded castings